4 Amazing Lessons From The Woman at the Well

 After their talk, the Samaritan woman became a way for others to know about Jesus.
 The other Samaritans became intrigued by who Jesus was that they approached Him and Jesus stayed in their town for two days just talking with them.
 Because of the Samaritan woman’s testimony, she helped others find salvation in Jesus Christ.

-When the disciples returned, they were surprised to see Jesus talking to the Samaritan woman, yet they said nor asked Him anything.
+When the disciples returned, they were surprised to see Jesus talking to the Samaritan woman, yet neither said nor asked Him anything.
 The woman then left the well and returned to her town, where she told the people about her encounter with Jesus the Messiah.

 How is Jesus revealed in this story?